M0Hani/CodeAlpha_Breast_cancer_prediction/README.md

 # CodeAlpha_Breast_cancer_prediction
- This is a ML model that predicts whether a breast cancer tumor is benign or malignant.
+This is my 2nd task for codealpha internship.
+It's a ML model that predicts whether a breast cancer tumor is benign or malignant.